ojs-omp-dev-ita/ojs3-keywordcloud-plugin/readme.md

+# NOT WORKING DRAFT
 # Keyword Cloud Block Plugin
-A sidebar block plugin for [Open Journal Systems](https://github.com/pkp/ojs) and [Open Monograph Press](https://github.com/pkp/omp) which displays a tag cloud of keywords.
+A sidebar block plugin for [Open Monograph Press](https://github.com/pkp/omp) which displays a tag cloud of keywords.

+The plugin found at: [https://github.com/ali-sokhandan/ojs3-keywordcloud-plugin](https://github.com/ali-sokhandan/ojs3-keywordcloud-plugin)

+Doesn't work with OMP3.1.1-1

+It returns an error in this call:

+`$journal = $request->getJournal();`

+KeywordCloudBlockPlugin.inc.php on line 49

+At this stage this DRAFT makes the right calls but the keywords cloud is empty.

 ![](snapshot.gif)